-What food for the imagination those sounds were.
+What food for the imagination those gentle sounds were as breezes crept softly through the trees.

-I imagined what it was like for the "pioneers" who came struggling through, looking for new lives in this strange land ... what it was like for those who were already here when those settlers came.
+I imagined what it must have been like for the "pioneers" who came struggling through, looking for new lives in this strange land ... what it was like for those who were already here when those settlers came.

 I gathered cones, of course, as so many children ... and adults ... had done through the ages.